Crypto-Cat/cryptocat-gitbook/2025/imaginary_25/rev/stacked/stacked.md

     return 0;
 }
 ```

 {% endcode %}

-I tried to inverse it as much as possible, even if it wasn't really efficient (didn't make sense to use the `inc` function).
+I tried to inverse the original code as much as possible, even if it wasn't really efficient (didn't make sense to use the `inc` function).
 We can compile and run the binary to recover the flag.

 {% code overflow="wrap" %}

 ```bash
 gcc solve.c -o solve; chmod +x solve; ./solve

 1n54n3_5k1ll2
 ```

 {% endcode %}

 Flag: `ictf{1n54n3_5k1ll2}`